AI-14/note-it-down/README.md

   - Get a user info to be displayed on home page
   - Update email & password
   - Delete user account
-- CRUD operations for notes (JWT token based)
+- CRUD operations for notes (JWT based)
   - Create a note using react-quill rich text editor
   - Update a note
   - View all notes at once